JunAlexLin/Nutrition/README.md

 Start up the application by running python server.py in the project's root directory.
-Be sure to install all the frameworks, libraries, and packages the application needs to run.
+The application's server uses Flask to take care of routing.
+The application uses jQuery to manipulate the DOM appropriately.
+This application allows users to view, edit, and create data.
+Be sure to install all the frameworks, libraries, and packages necessary for the application to run.